JAForbes/sum-type/docs/patterns.md

 ---

-If you do have all the state on initialization and are creating a new stags structure from scratch I tend to have a function called `infer` that accepts `any` and returns a well defined stag tree.
+If you do have all the state on initialization and are creating a new `sum-type` structure from scratch I tend to have a function called `infer` that accepts `any` and returns a well defined stag tree.

 ```js
 // any -> Selected Loaded Modified Saved a